Spa Business Plan Template & Example

 Demographic Profile of Target Market

-[Company Name] will serve the residents of [company location] and the immediately surrounding areas as well as those who work in [company location].
+[Spa Name] will serve the residents of [Spa location] and the immediately surrounding areas, as well as those who work in [Spa location].

-The area we serve is populated mostly by the middle class; as a result, they have the means to pay for higher quality service, and are looking for a hair and beauty services somewhere between the deep discounters and the top-end luxury brands.
+The area we serve is populated mostly by the middle class; as a result, they have the means to pay for higher quality service and are looking for spa services somewhere between the deep discounters and the top-end luxury brands.

-The precise demographics of the town in which our retail location resides is as follows:
+The precise demographics of the town in which our retail location resides are as follows:

 WilmetteWinnetka